singh-anurag/weather-prediction/README.md

 Meteorlogy.

 As of now dataSource is Bureau of Meteorlogy, the data is downloaded from BOM website before forecasting else it expects the data to be in local files in current working dierctory.

+## Dependencies

+There are certain dependencies in the code with the help of which expected output os acheived.
+All dependencies are listed below in an orderly manner

+1. sparkts (For ARIMA timeseries analysis.)
+2. spark-code & spark-mllib (For prediction and forecast)
+3. joda-time (Date - time utility)
+4. json4s (Extracting Geo-cordinates from Google Rest API response json)